bfortuner/problems/README.md

 5. [Chess Moves] - Write a class that calculates the minimum number of moves required to move from point A to point B on a 10x10 chess board.
 Implement methods to handle moves for Rook, Queen, King, and Knight.
 6. [Amazon Locker] - Write a method to find the nearest Amazon locker, given a starting Vertex, which has methods getNeighbors() and isLocker().
 The graph can be infinitely big, and you don't know the location of the amazon lockers.
 7. Implement a Graph and Vertex
+8. Pretty Print - Starting with a single Vertex, implement a method that prints out a string representation of a Graph that resembles a visual web

 ###Design